junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Cass, do we know if this angel sickness can pass on to human?"
 Sam asks cautiously.

-Cass looks at Sam for the first time after they burst into his room.
+Cass looks at Sam for the first time after they burst into the room.
 "I don't think so." he says, "Angels technically don't exist in the same dimension as humans, we only manifest into this dimension when we need to.
 So whatever this is, I don't think it can cross dimension."

 "Awesome," Dean's whole body loosens up slightly, "good to know humans won't extinct because the flying dudes poke at the wrong place."